1iverea9er/Indoor-Thermal-Comfort/README.md

 ## 🧪 Notes

-- Internally uses the [comfort_tool](https://github.com/CenterForTheBuiltEnvironment/comfort_tool) Python library by the Center for the Built Environment (UC Berkeley).
+- Internally uses the [comfort_tool](https://github.com/CenterForTheBuiltEnvironment/comfort_tool) Python implementation by the Center for the Built Environment (UC Berkeley).
 - All sensors update automatically when any of the input values change.

 ## 🧾 License